Tiwa Savage Calls On Beyoncé To Speak Up About The #EndSARs Movement In Nigeria

 Tiwa Savage–a Nigerian singer and songwriter–went on Instagram Live to discuss what was happening in her home country.
 While speaking with her followers about the issues plaguing Nigeria, she made a public plea to Beyoncé for help.

 Savage is among a number of Nigerian artists who were featured on Beyoncé’s recent project, Black Is King.
-Because of her connection to Bey, she want’s to make sure the star uses her platform for good.
+Because of her connection to Bey, she wants to make sure the star uses her platform for good.

 “I was involved, recently, in a project that I was so proud of, like as an artist I was so so proud to be called to be among the few people that was involved in this project.
 It’s called Black Is King: The Gift album,” Tiwa said.
 “But I want to use my platform right now to call Beyoncé and the whole team that reached out to a lot of Nigerians.
 Nigerian artists, Nigerian producers, Nigerian video directors, dancers, creatives.”